maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never.md

 {{% /alert %}}

-Moral of the story: you don't want to keep your local repository "pristine".
+Moral of the story: you don't want to keep your local repository pristine, you do want to make it "dirty" instead.
 "Polluting" (for me is funny even to think of this word, is like projects I work on are toxic) your Local Repository with artifacts from Project(s) you work on is part of normal workflow and process.
 And Maven 4 installs (true, not into local repository, but does it matter?) even if you don't tell it to do so.
 Hence, you can calmly do the same thing